Death of Tina Fontaine

 Tina Michelle Fontaine (1 January 1999 – c.
 10 August 2014) was a First Nations teenage girl who was reported missing and died in August 2014.
-Her case is considered among the high number of missing and murdered Indigenous women of Canada, and her death renewed calls by activists for the government to conduct a national inquiry into the issue.
+Her case is considered among the high number of missing and murdered Indigenous women and girls (MMIWG) of Canada, and her death renewed calls by activists for the government to conduct a national inquiry into the issue.

-In December 2015, a suspect was charged with second-degree murder in her case.
-However, no forensic evidence or eyewitnesses that could directly link him to her death was presented and the cause of her death was never established.
-He was acquitted by a jury in February 2018.
-The case of Tina Fontaine helped prompt the Canadian government to commit to creating an independent national inquiry into the issue of murders and violence against Indigenous women, which was started in 2017.
+In December 2015, a suspect was charged with second-degree murder in Fontaine's case.
+However, no forensic evidence or eyewitnesses directly linking him to her death was presented, and the cause of her death was never established.
+The accused was acquitted by a jury in February 2018.

+The case of Tina Fontaine prompted the Canadian government to commit to creating an independent national inquiry to look into MMIWG.

-Fontaine was buried on Sagkeeng First Nation next to her father.
+Fontaine was buried next to her family in Sagkeeng First Nation, 121 km (75 mi) northeast of Winnipeg, Manitoba.

 Background

 Fontaine's paternal grandfather was a residential school survivor, and his experiences as a child led to years of severe alcoholism and violence.
-At the age of 12, her father Eugene Fontaine left his home in Sagkeeng First Nation, 121 km northeast of Winnipeg, to move to Winnipeg, where he fended for himself on the streets.
+At the age of 12, her father, Eugene Fontaine, left his home in Sagkeeng First Nation to move to Winnipeg, where he fended for himself on the streets.
 In Winnipeg, he developed an addiction to alcohol.

 Fontaine's mother, Valentina (Tina) Duck, was raised in Bloodvein First Nation, 250 km north of Winnipeg.
-Starting at the age of six, Duck was removed from and returned to her mother several times by Child and Family Services.
-Duck experienced a number of significant traumas as a young child, which the Manitoba Advocate for Children and Youth said in a 2019 report "were not appropriately addressed."
+Starting at the age of six, Duck was removed from and returned to her mother several times by Child and Family Services (CFS).
+Duck experienced a number of significant traumas as a young child, which the Manitoba Advocate for Children and Youth (MACY) said in a 2019 report "were not appropriately addressed."
 At the age of 10, Duck was taken from her family permanently.
 After that, she was moved repeatedly, began to be sexually exploited by adults, and started to use alcohol and drugs.
-The Manitoba Advocate for Children and Youth says little was done to intervene and protect her.
+MACY says little was done to intervene and protect her.